m-delem/quarto-research-template/README.md

 - Run the whole setup script.
 I added several packages by default:
     - `pacman` for easy package management
     - `here` to point links to the project working directory
-    - `see` for colour-blind friendly ggplot palettes
-    - `report` to report session information (among others)
+    - `sessioninfo` to report session information
-    - `quarto` for the console Quarto commands
     - `tidyverse` for the modern R ecosystem.

 - All set!
 You could start on an R script on the spot, but I'd suggest you create your own copy of the notebook `notebooks/_notebook-template.qmd`, I prepared a minimal structure for a clean reproducible notebook that loads your setup scripts.